Why Art Museums is Breaking Up with The Sackler Family

 The past year has seen a growing backlash to Sackler philanthropy from museums in the UK and internationally, raising interesting questions about sponsorships and donations museums accept.

 In March 2019, the National Portrait Gallery (NPG) in London and the Sackler Trust announced that they would not proceed with the trust’s £1m donation towards the gallery’s building development.
-Previously, Goldin had said she would withdraw from a planned retrospective at the museum if it accepted the gift.
+Previously, Goldin had said she would withdraw from a planned retrospective at the museum if it accepted the money.

 It appears that museums started to realize that they should be more discerning about donors as they might be putting future fundraising at risk by keeping tainted money and thereby becoming identified in the public imagination as fronts for laundering reputations.
-However, the issue of ethical philanthropy goes far beyond the Sacklers and some crucial general questions about regulating the field should be addressed as soon as possible.
+However, the issue of ethical philanthropy goes far beyond the Sackler family and some crucial general questions about regulating the field should be addressed as soon as possible.

 Featured image: American Wing, the Met Museum, image via Wikimedia Commons.